Check, change or withdraw entries

 - If you're a state-funded school or college in England, check that every student has a valid Unique Learner Number (ULN) – so we upload their results to their Personal Learning Record (PLR)

 - Check that every student has their own UCI number or they won't receive a grade.

 - On exam day, adding a student to the attendance register won't update their entry.
-Change their entry instead – see the section below.
+You need to change their entry instead (see the section below).

 - If a student sits an exam without their entry being submitted, make sure you make the entry within 48 hours afterwards.
 Otherwise this will become a 'pirate entry'.

 - With EDI, send us the complete records for all students who have changes.
 We'll compare the records and make the changes.

 - With e-AQA, you can keep saving changes until you're ready to confirm them.
 Selecting 'submit' and 'confirm' will send us an amendment file containing all your changes.